top of page

 Sheraton Portsmouth Harborside Hotel, Portsmouth, NH

-Please click here to make a hotel room reservation.
+Please click here to register for the conference and click here to make a hotel room reservation.

 For general questions regarding the NEERO 2025 conference, please contact Vice President & Conference Chair, Dr. Bryan Mascio at neero.conference@gmail.com